Teaching Approach and FAQ

 As a teacher, my training is best suited to teach classical and church organ music.
 I do not teach popular music intended to be played on small home organs.

-If you do not need play for church, a step-by-step approach to build technique and learn organ repertoire will be followed from the start.
-Materials will be chosen based on if the student already plays the piano or not and whether the student is a child or an adult.
+If you do not need play for church, then a step-by-step approach to build technique and learn organ repertoire will be followed from the start.

 Will you come to my home to teach?

 I teach piano exclusively from my studio.
 Organ lessons are taught on the pipe organ in my studio.
-Should an organ student need me to give an on-site lesson in order to learn how to operate a particular organ, a small travel fee may be applied for that lesson.
+Should an organ student need me to give an on-site lesson in order to learn how to operate a particular organ, additional fees to cover travel may be applied for that lesson.

 Do you give discounts?